 Federal Direct Stafford Loan Program — A Federal Direct Stafford Loan is a low-interest loan borrowed from the federal government by the student to help pay for education after high school.
 The federal government is the lender of the Direct Loan.
 To learn more about Direct Stafford Loans and to complete a Master Promissory Note (MPN), please go to http://studentloans.gov.

 Federal Parent PLUS Loan (for dependent undergraduate students/parents only) — Federal Direct PLUS Loans are for parents of dependent undergraduate students to provide additional funds for educational expenses.
 Parents may borrow up to the cost of education minus financial aid.
 The Federal PLUS program enables eligible parents of dependent undergraduate students to borrow up to the cost of education minus financial aid.
-The interest rate for Federal PLUS loans is fixed at 7.9%.
+The interest rate for Federal PLUS loans varies from year to year.
 Federal PLUS borrowers must begin repaying interest within 60 days, unless the lender agrees to allow it to accrue while the principal is deferred.

 Federal Graduate PLUS Loan (for Graduate students only) — The Graduate PLUS Loan is a federal student loan that is borrowed through the government by a graduate student.
 The Grad PLUS is a credit-based loan with less strict requirements as compared to most private/alternative loans.
 Students may apply for a maximum annual loan amount of their cost of education less all other financial aid awarded for the academic year.
-Interest rate is 7.9% fixed.
+Interest rate varies from year to year.
 To apply, go to http://studentloans.gov.

 Private Alternative Loan Programs — If a student does not qualify for financial assistance or has exhausted all other financial aid options and has remaining unmet need in the budget, there are private education funding sources available through many well known banks.
 However, these loans are normally higher cost options that require the borrower to be credit-worthy and require a credit-worthy co-signer or repayment while the student is enrolled.
 Check these programs carefully, and be sure you have thoroughly researched all other options before applying for these loans.
 Click through for more information regarding Additional Loan Options and the private loan application process.

 Federal Perkins Loan Program — The Federal Perkins Loan is a low-interest (5 percent) loan made through the Office of Financial Aid to undergraduate students and graduate students who demonstrate financial need.
-Interest is subsidized by the government during in-school, grace and approved deferment periods.
+Interest is subsidized by the government during in-College, grace and approved deferment periods.
 The maximum Federal Perkins Loan students may receive is $5,500 for each year of undergraduate study and $8,000 for each year of graduate study.
-However, the actual loan amount students receive is contingent upon students’ financial need and the availability of funds from the University
+However, the actual loan amount students receive is contingent upon students’ financial need and the availability of funds from the University.
+(Note: due to the federal phase out of this program, Perkins Loans are available only to prior TJU Perkins borrowers.)

 Federal Primary Care Loan Program (medical students only) — The Primary Care Loan (PCL) provides low-interest (i.e., 5%) funding to medical students demonstrating financial need.
 In addition to demonstrating financial need, PCL recipients must agree to work in Primary Care until the loan is repaid.